-The technical provisions are also reviewed by the Chief Executive Officer and Chief Financial Officer, who are both qualified actuaries, as part of the quarterly management reviews of the financial statements.
+The technical provisions are also reviewed by the Chief Executive Officer and Chief Financial Officer, who are both qualified actuaries, as part of the quarterly management reviews of the financial statements and regulatory filings.

 g.
 Outsourcing

 Outsourcing Policy and Key Functions that have been Outsourced